The Power of Exhibitions

 Face to face with your customers

 In selling products or making deals, there’s no substitute for face-to-face contact.
 Exhibitions deliver your prospects in person, making possible the all-important handshake.
-The CeBIT trade fair in Hannover in 2010, saw 7 days of hard bargaining and 11 billion euros worth of completed deals with over 495,000 attendees.
+The CeBIT trade fair in Hannover in 2014, saw 5 days of hard bargaining and 25 billion euros worth of completed deals with a total of more than 210,000 attendees.

 A motivated audience

-A survey of CeBIT Australia 2009 visitors shows that 81% of exhibition visitors have buying influence within their companies These are people who have set aside other priorities to be there: those who are serious about doing business and are keen to buy.
-Over 35,000 trade buyers attended CeBIT Australia event over three days.
+A survey of CeBIT Australia 2014 visitors shows that 75% of exhibition visitors have buying influence within their companies These are people who have set aside other priorities to be there: those who are serious about doing business and are keen to buy.
+92% of CeBIT 2014 attendees were IT professionals.

 Where the giants meet